 Results & Analysis

-Midway through the duration of this Thesis, issues with the Tecan came to light that prevented the analysis of the data using the first calibration: It had been previously suspected, but was later confirmed that the Tecan measurements were uncharacteristically and severely noisy—for how long this was ongoing and how much error was in the measurements is not known.
-This meant that the single strain calibration data and likely some of the Tecan measured data given for this Thesis is as well affected.
-After the issues with the Tecan were resolved, new calibration data was obtained (SynCom (SC) calibration data), and serves as the primary model creation and testing data set.
-After the models were made a more fundamental and intriguing problem was encountered that did not permit the analysis in their original form .
-Considerable effort was made in finding a resolution to this problem and one is believed to have been found and is described below.
-Analysis of the models and their behavior lead to considerable improvement overall and provides a future strategy for monitoring the phycosphere modeling system under development in.
-Having a solution in hand, they data was subsequently analyzed, however, other issues were encountered and limited the amount of information that could be extracted from the data.
+Midway through the Thesis, technical issues with the Tecan came to light that prevented the analysis of the data using the first calibration: As previously suspected, and later confirmed, the Tecan measurements were uncharacteristic and severely noisy - it is not clear for how long this had been going on and hence how much error the measurements contain.
+As a result, the single strain calibration data and likely some of the Tecan measured data given for this Thesis is as well affected.
+After the issues with the Tecan were resolved, new calibration data was obtained (SynCom (SC) calibration data), which serves as the primary model creation and testing data set.
+After the creation of the models, a more fundamental and intriguing problem was encountered that did not permit the analysis in their original form .
+After considerable effort in finding a resolution to this problem, one is believed to have been found and is described below.
+Analysis of the models and their behavior led to considerable improvement overall and provides a future strategy for monitoring the phycosphere modeling system under development.
+Having a solution, the data was subsequently analyzed; however, other issues were encountered and limited the amount of information that could be extracted from the data.

 4.1 Modeling III